CodingTea17/post-epicodus-goals/README.md

 | Write an in-depth comparison of Angular and React.  | Low |
 | Use D3 to make a world heat map of tea and tea exports.  | Low |
 | Build an open source API project that tracks smartphone specs since 2007.   | Low |

+What I did Today:
+* I created a repo and a README for the 2nd version of the Driver Timer (Nessie).
+* I made a couple updates the first version of the Driver Timer (Frankenstein).